Liquid-Surf/website/_posts/2024-02-07-Can-FedCM-improve-Solid-login-flow?.markdown

 ## Call to Action

 While FedCM is a step in the right direction, its current specs need to be push a bit further to stride towards a more balanced and diverse web.
-The specs are willing to go in this direction but don't want to develop and maintain a feature if it is not used [ref].
-If you believe this implementation of FedCM could be usefull for your community/tech/app please join our discussion [here](https://github.com/fedidcg/FedCM/issues/240#issuecomment-1335421460)
+The specs are willing to go in this direction but don't want to develop and maintain a feature if it is not used [1](https://github.com/fedidcg/FedCM/issues/240#issuecomment-1783887988).
+If you believe this implementation of FedCM could be usefull for your community/tech/app please join our discussion [here](https://github.com/fedidcg/FedCM/issues/240)